HSBC says it supports China's security law for Hong Kong

-LONDON (Reuters) - HSBC’s (HSBA.L) top executive in Asia has signed a petition backing China’s imposition of a national security law on Hong Kong, an online bank post said on Wednesday, in the strongest show yet of support for Beijing by a major global bank.
+LONDON (Reuters) - HSBC’s (HSBA.L) top executive in Asia has signed a petition backing China’s imposition of a national security law on Hong Kong, an online bank post said on Wednesday, breaking years of political neutrality for the UK-based, Asia-focused lender.

-Asia-Pacific Chief Executive Peter Wong signed the petition, the bank said in the social media post, adding that HSBC itself “respects and supports all laws that stabilize Hong Kong’s social order”.
+Asia-Pacific Chief Executive Peter Wong signed the petition and HSBC itself “respects and supports all laws that stabilize Hong Kong’s social order”, the bank said in the social media post.

-The UK-headquartered but China-focused lender has not weighed in on the political situation in the former British colony in recent months, but has face increasing calls in Chinese state media to make its position clear.
+HSBC has not weighed in on the political situation in the former British colony in recent months, but has face increasing calls in Chinese state media to make its position clear.

 A Hong Kong-based spokeswoman for the bank declined to comment beyond the contents of the post.

+Some protesters accused HSBC of being complicit in action by the authorities against activists trying to raise money to support protesters, accusations the bank denied.

+Former Hong Kong leader Leung Chun-ying last week criticised HSBC for not supporting Beijing over London in the spat.

 Hong Kong returned to Chinese rule in 1997 with the guarantee of freedoms, such as an independent legal system and right to protest, not enjoyed on the mainland.

 The city was rocked by months of sometimes violent pro-democracy, anti-China unrest last year by protesters fearing an erosion of those freedoms by Communist Party rulers in Beijing.

 China denies the accusation and accuses the West of stirring up trouble.